ckeditor/ckeditor5/packages/ckeditor5-upload/docs/features/simple-upload-adapter.md

 # Simple upload adapter

-The Simple upload adapter allows uploading images to an application running on your server using the [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) API and minimal [editor configuration](#configuration).
+The {@link module:upload/adapters/simpleuploadadapter~SimpleUploadAdapter Simple upload adapter} allows uploading images to an application running on your server using the [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) API with a minimal [editor configuration](#configuration).

 See the ["Server–side configuration"](#server-side-configuration) section to learn about the requirements your server–side application must meet to support this upload adapter.